Menu

 Some buyouts can last as long as ten years.
 Others can be as short as one year.
 Most are somewhere in between.

 An associate buyout can be an excellent exit strategy.
-It rewards an employee’s loyalty, your clients obtain uninterrupted service, and you get extra cash for your years of sweat equity.
+It rewards an employee’s loyalty, your clients get uninterrupted service, and you get extra cash for your years of sweat equity.
 Everybody wins!

 Roy Ginsburg is an experienced law firm succession coach as well as a seasoned attorney in his own right.
-With more than three decades in the legal field in his tool belt, he’ll be sure to provide you with the insights you need to make the right choice as to how to exit the legal profession profitably.
-Call Roy today at (612) 524-5837 or send Roy an email to learn more.
+Roy has helped dozens of attorneys successfully sell their practices, and he has the experience and insight to help you make the right choices when selling yours.
+Call Roy today at (612) 524-5837 or connect online.